 Analytics creates a single user journey from all the data that is associated with the same user ID.

-You can choose one of two methods to identify user data for reporting:
+Choose a method to identify user data for reporting:

-- By device: this method uses only the device ID, either the Analytics cookie for websites or the App-Instance ID for apps, to identify a user, and ignores any User-IDs that were collected.
+- By device: This method uses only the device ID, either the Analytics cookie for websites or the app-instance ID for apps, to identify a user and ignores any user IDs that were collected.

 You can find these options in Analytics Admin under Default Reporting Identity (see below).